2026 Election Tracker

 R

 Hyde-Smith was appointed in April 2018 to fill the seat of retiring Sen. Thad Cochran.
 She won the November 2018 special election against former Agriculture Secretary Mike Espy by 8 points, then the regular 2020 election against Espy again by 10 points.
-Both races involved Espy out-raising her — unheard of for a Democrat against a Republican Mississippi incumbent.
+Both races involved Espy out-raising her, unheard of for a Democrat against a Republican Mississippi incumbent.
 Her 2026 race is her chance to finally have the easy incumbent re-election that other Mississippi senators take for granted.

+Republican primary (March 10, 2026): Hyde-Smith defeated physician Sarah Adlakha with 81% of the vote.
+Adlakha ran on term limits and political outsider credentials but lacked statewide infrastructure.
 Democratic primary: District attorney Scott Colom won with 73% of the vote, defeating Marine Corps veteran Albert Littell and Priscilla Williams-Till (a cousin of lynching victim Emmett Till).
 Colom serves as DA for Noxubee, Clay, Lowndes, and Oktibbeha counties.
 He's the most experienced Democratic Senate nominee Mississippi has had since Espy.
+Independent Ty Pinkins, a Delta-based attorney who previously ran as a Democrat against Wicker in 2024 (lost by 23 points), is on the general election ballot.
+He left the Democratic Party citing frustration with inaction on issues facing the state.

 U.S. Senate election results — Mississippi